scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Because of the difficulty in implementing efficient convolutional networks, we only benchmark against known libraries that offer a pre-existing implementation.
 We compare against EBLearn [EBL]_ and Torch, two libraries written in C++.
-EBLearn was implemented by Yann LeCun's lab at NYU, which has done extensive research in convolutional networks.
+EBLearn was implemented by Yann LeCun's lab at NYU, who have done extensive research in convolutional networks.
 To put these results into perspective, we implemented approximately half (no gradient calculation) of the algorithm using SciPy's ``signal.convolve2d`` function.
 This benchmark uses convolutions of medium sized images (:math:`256 \times 256`) with small filters (:math:`7 \times 7`).
-`Figure 6`_ shows the performance of Theano (both CPU and GPU) against competing implementations.
+`Figure 6`_ compares the performance of Theano (both CPU and GPU) with that of competing implementations.
 On the CPU, Theano is 2.2x faster than EBLearn, its best competitor.
-This is because Theano compiles more specialized convolution routines.
+This advantage is owed to the fact that Theano compiles more specialized convolution routines.
 Theano's speed increases 4.9x on the GPU from the CPU, a total of 10.7x over EBLearn (CPU).